newfarms/react-native-mapbox-geometry-editor/README.md

 If you are using a custom user interface you cannot currently add metadata to the shapes and will have to handle that externally.

+There is an example app that shows basic use of a custom user interface in `CustomUIApp.tsx`.
+In order to use this app follow the instructions for running the default [example](#example) app but rename `CustomUIApp.tsx` to `App.tsx`.

 In the future, either `<GeometryEditorUI/>` should accept more user interface customization options, or `<GeometryEditor/>` may expose a more full programmatic interface for editing geometry.
 Otherwise, it will continue to be difficult to adapt geometry editing controls to the look and feel of the surrounding app.